-Manganese (chemical symbol Mn) is one of the trace elements.
+Manganese (chemical symbol Mn) is one of the essential trace elements.
 It has an important biological role in the synthetic pathway for mucopolysaccharides, and it also is a cofactor for several enzymes.

 Diet, absorption, transport and storage